 News and Updates from Phoenix Children's

-September 13, 2018 - On the heels of receiving a top 10 ranking for its heart surgery and cardiology programs from U.S. News & World Report, Phoenix Children’s has earned the top rating of three stars by the Society of Thoracic Surgeons (STS) for the fifth time in a row.
-The newest rating is based on congenital cardiothoracic surgery outcomes data for the period from January 2014 through December 2017.
-The Cardiothoracic Surgery team at Phoenix Children's is one of just 12 programs in North America to earn this rating out of 119 participating programs.
+February 22, 2019 - For the sixth time in a row, Phoenix Children’s has earned the top rating of three stars by the Society of Thoracic Surgeons (STS).
+The newest rating is based on congenital cardiothoracic surgery outcomes data for the period from July 2014 to June 2018.
+The Cardiothoracic Surgery team at Phoenix Children's is one of just 10 programs in North America to earn this rating out of 118 participating programs.

 Share this page